 I’ve already mentioned MegaWays slots, whose special reel mechanics that produce over 100,000 possible win line combinations.
 These games generate a random number of symbols on each reel from 2 and 7, and symbols need only appear on adjacent reels.

 Cluster slots are the new frontier in slots that look and play like mobile game apps.
-Many don’t even hazard a guess at the number of ‘paylines’, as the possible combinations run into the millions.
+Many games don’t even display the number of lines, as the possible combinations run into the millions.

 But more paylines doesn’t guarantee more fun, and some of the most popular slots have simple game mechanics and feature sets.
 Starburst is the world’s no.1 slot and it has just 10 paylines, as does Fishin’ Frenzy.
-Sometimes, it’s what you do with your paylines that counts.
+Maybe it’s what you do with your paylines that counts!

 Wilds